ropensci/roweb3/content/blog/2026-05-28-news-may-2026/index.md

 This year we celebrate 15 years of rOpenSci!
 First up: co-working session and casual virtual community celebration.
 Read more in our [blog post](/blog/2026/05/13/anniversary2026/).

+Our blog post about 15 years of rOpenSci was featured in the R Weekly Highlights [podcast](https://serve.podhome.fm/episodepage/r-weekly-highlights/227) hosted by Eric Nantz and Mike Thomas.

 ### Champions Program Update

 The rOpenSci Champions Program is currently running two very active cohorts, with many activities happening across the program, and everything is on track!

-The 2025–2026 cohort is wrapping up their projects and outreach activities, with several Champions presenting their work at events such as R/Pharma, useR!, Posit, and LatinR 2026.
-Check out our event pages to see where Champions will be presenting and connecting with the community.
-We also recently held a cohort meeting bringing together Champions and mentors from the 2025–2026 cohort and one meeting for mentors only, to share tips and tricks on the mentoring role.
+The **2025--2026 cohort** is wrapping up their projects and outreach activities, with several Champions presenting their work at events such as R/Pharma, useR!, Posit, and LatinR 2026.
+We also recently held a cohort meeting bringing together Champions and mentors from the 2025--2026 cohort and one meeting for mentors only, to share tips and tricks on the mentoring role.

-Meanwhile, the 2026–2027 cohort has started their training activities, including three weekly training workshops for Champions and a mentor training workshop.
+Meanwhile, the **2026--2027 cohort** has started their training activities, including three weekly training workshops for Champions and a mentor training workshop.
 Mentors and Champions have also had their first meetings together to get to know each other and begin planning their collaboration.

-Stay tuned to our event page to check Champions outreach activities and our blog to get to know more about Champions projects.
+Stay tuned to our [events page](/events) to check Champions outreach activities and our blog to get to know more about Champions projects.

 ### May, Maintainer Month

-TODO YANI
+Open source software doesn't sustain itself.
+Behind every R package, there is at least one person who responds to issues, reviews pull requests, keeps up with dependency changes, and makes sure everything still works.

+We joined the #MaintainerMonth celebration with a month-long series of rOpenSci's maintainers spotlights: **36 maintainers from 15 countries across 4 continents**, maintaining more than 50 packages that together serve thousands of researchers and data practitioners around the world.

+Follow our social media and the official hashtag to check it all. **Thank you** to those who agreed to participate and to all the maintainers in our community.

 ### Software-Review Update